-- a.
-PHA/Tribe/TDHE Applicants may submit only one application each.
-PHAs may propose to serve their own developments.
-Local RAs may propose to serve their own residents and may submit one application each.
-Non-Profit Organizations (including state and national non-profit Resident Associations) may be funded to serve residents at as many as three (3) PHAs/Tribes/TDHEs, but must submit a separate application for each PHA to be served unless they will be serving more than one PHA with only one SC.
+a.
+PHA/tribe/TDHE Applicants may submit only one application each.
+PHAs may propose to serve their own projects.
+Site-Based RAs may propose to serve their own residents and may submit one application each.
+Non-Profit Organizations (including state and national non-profit Resident Associations) may apply to serve residents at as many as three (3)

+PHAs/tribes/TDHEs, but must submit a separate application for each PHA to be served unless they will be serving more than one PHA with only one SC.
 If this is the case, one application is acceptable, but a letter of support from each PHA (or an RA from each PHA) to be served must be included in the application and the PHA listed first on the HUD-52768 will be considered the lead PHA.
 Each application should be complete in and of itself and will be evaluated independently.
-If an applicant submits more than one application, separate, non-duplicative match letters must be kept on file. - b.
-More than one application per development.
+If an applicant submits more than one application, separate, individualized, non-duplicative match letters must be kept on file.
+A maximum of three site-based Resident Associations serving any one PHA will be funded through this NOFA.

+- b.
+More than one application per project.
 HUD expects that all entities wishing to serve residents at a particular PHA will have coordinated their grant-seeking efforts.
-If more than one application proposing to serve the same development/AMP is received, they will both be reviewed and if both are deemed eligible to enter the lottery, the first chosen will be funded. - c.
+If more than one application proposing to serve the same Project is received, they will both be reviewed and if both are deemed eligible to enter the lottery, the first chosen in the lottery will be funded.

+c.
 Joint applications.
 Two or more applicants may join together to submit a joint application for proposed grant activities.
 However, joint applications must designate a lead applicant.
 The PHA listed first on the HUD-52768 will be considered the lead PHA.
 In addition, the lead applicant must be registered with Grants.gov and submit the application using the Grants.gov portal.
 Lead applicants are subject to all threshold requirements.
-Non-lead applicants are subject to the following threshold requirements as applicable:

-- (1) Letter(s) of support from each PHA or RA to be served for nonprofit applicants; - (2) Evidence of nonprofit status as outlined under the section covering threshold requirements for nonprofit applicants; and - (3) Threshold requirements outlined in Section III.C. of the General Section.
+Non-lead applicants are subject to the following threshold requirements as applicable: - (1) Letter(s) of support from each PHA or RA to be served for nonprofit applicants; - (2) Evidence of nonprofit status as outlined under the section covering threshold requirements for nonprofit applicants; and - (3) Threshold requirements outlined in Section III.C. of the General Section.